Can You Treat Varicocele Without Surgery?

 Pain is typically lowest in the morning after sleep & gradually worsens as the day goes on.
 This means that you should expect your pain to be most severe at night before sleep.
+This is due to the accumulation of the day's stressors (which are controllable).
 Similarly, the varicocele swelling is also smallest in the morning & biggest at night.

 Individuals with higher grade varicocele do typically experience pain more often, and with higher severity than those with lower grade varicocele.
 However, those with lower grade varicocele can also experience frequent & severe pain.

 Just a final note, unless treated, both varicocele severity & pain symptoms typically worsen with age.
 Don’t worry though, this guide will teach you how to prevent and reverse the worsening of your pain symptoms.

 Update: 3rd edition comes with all new treatment!

 Table of Contents

 Chapter 5: Improve Blood Circulation & Prevent Blood Pooling